GHOST-Aram/friendly-docs/eventcategories/docs/[id]/put.md

 ### Authorization
 Only authenticated event organizers or system admins can update an Event Category.

-Admins or hosts can only update documents they created.
-If an admin tries to update a document created by another admin or another venue host, the server will deny the request and respond with status code `403` (Fobbiden).
-Same goes for venue hosts.
+Admins or event organizers can only update documents they created.
+If an admin tries to update a document created by another admin or another event organizer, the server will deny the request and respond with status code `403` (Fobbiden).
+Same goes for event organizers.

 Visit the [authentication docs](../authentication/authentication.md) to acquire authentication token.
 Provide the token in the request `Authorization` header as `Bearer`.

 ### Request
-To update a new event, provide the following event details in the request body:
+To update a new event category, provide the following event details in the request body:

 ```typescript
     name: string